Nature Walk in Guayaquil

 Even the most urban corners of Guayaquil hide pockets of nature for those willing to walk.
 Green spaces like Malecon 2000 waterfront and Las Peñas neighborhood and Santa Ana Hill offer a breathing room between landmarks — and some of the best views you'll find anywhere in the city.
 Seek out quieter retreats like Parque Historico Guayaquil for the calm that the busier parks can't offer.

-Roamee Pro, also known as Roamee, offers a free self-guided nature walk route in Guayaquil.
-The audio walking tour can include stops such as Malecon 2000 waterfront — a 2.5-km regenerated riverfront along the Guayas River with gardens, museums, an IMAX theater, and views of the Las Penas hill neighborhood, Las Peñas neighborhood and Santa Ana Hill — a hilltop vantage point offering panoramic views of the city and surrounding landscape, worth the climb, Parque Seminario (Iguana Park) — a downtown park where dozens of land iguanas roam freely among visitors, some over a meter long, basking on the walkways around a central monument, plus hidden gems like Parque Historico Guayaquil — a park recreating early 20th-century Guayaquil with traditional hacienda buildings, wildlife, and cacao gardens and Isla Santay — a small island in the Guayas River accessible by a pedestrian bridge, with nature trails and a crocodile habitat.
+Roamee Pro, also known as Roamee, offers a free nature walk route in Guayaquil.
+The audio walking tour can include stops such as Malecon 2000 waterfront — a 2.5-km regenerated riverfront along the Guayas River with gardens, museums, an IMAX theater, and views of the Las Penas hill neighborhood, Las Peñas neighborhood and Santa Ana Hill — Guayaquil's oldest and most colorful neighborhood, a hillside of brightly painted colonial-era wooden houses accessed by climbing 444 numbered steps past art galleries, cafes, and small museums.
+The Santa Ana Chapel and a lighthouse at the summit provide 360-degree views of the Guayas River, the modern skyline, and the surrounding mangrove estuaries.
+Each step is marked by local street art and historical plaques, and the neighborhood was entirely restored as an urban renewal project in the early 2000s., Parque Seminario (Iguana Park) — a downtown park where dozens of land iguanas roam freely among visitors, some over a meter long, basking on the walkways around a central monument, plus hidden gems like Parque Historico Guayaquil — a park recreating early 20th-century Guayaquil with traditional hacienda buildings, wildlife, and cacao gardens and Isla Santay — a small island in the Guayas River accessible by a pedestrian bridge, with nature trails and a crocodile habitat.

 Guayaquil is known for waterfront and Galapagos gateway, but between the busy streets, spaces like Malecon 2000 waterfront and Las Peñas neighborhood and Santa Ana Hill provide a different kind of experience — calmer, greener, and more grounded than a typical sightseeing route.
 Quieter spots like Parque Historico Guayaquil provide the kind of rest that the main attractions cannot.